sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-07-cli/btp-ea-onboard-07-cli.md

 # Account Administration Using the SAP BTP Command Line Interface

 The SAP BTP command-line interface (BTP CLI) can be used for all account administration tasks, such as creating or updating subaccounts, authorization management, and working with service brokers and platforms.
-It is an alternative to the SAP BTP cockpit for all users who prefer to work in a terminal or want to automate operations using scripts.
+It is an alternative to the SAP BTP cockpit for users who prefer to work in a terminal or automate operations using scripts.

->Note: btp CLI is the command line tool of the BTP Platform.
-It does not replace other CLIs, like [Cloud Foundry CLI](https://tools.hana.ondemand.com/#cloud-btpcli), which you need for the Cloud Foundry runtime, or the [Kyma CLI](https://kyma-project.io/docs/kyma/latest/04-operation-guides/operations/01-install-kyma-CLI) for Kyma runtime or Kubectl.
+>Note: "btp CLI" is the BTP Platform's command-line tool.
+It does not replace other CLIs, like the [Cloud Foundry CLI](https://tools.hana.ondemand.com/#cloud-btpcli), which you need for the Cloud Foundry runtime, or the [Kyma CLI](https://kyma-project.io/docs/kyma/latest/04-operation-guides/operations/01-install-kyma-CLI) for the Kyma runtime or Kubectl.